seopartner71-ux/ai-visibility-framework/AI-Visibility-Framework-v1.md

 - structured information;
 - citation presence in AI responses.

-The audit does not attempt to inspect internal ranking systems or private model parameters.
+The framework does not analyze internal ranking systems, private model parameters, or undisclosed training logic.

 ---

-## 3. Relationship with SEO
+## 3. Definition of AI Visibility

+AI Visibility is the degree to which a brand, organization, or expert is represented, recognized, and used by generative AI systems when producing answers for users.

+AI Visibility includes:

+- Entity Recognition;
+- Semantic Association;
+- Source Representation;
+- Citation Presence.

+### AI Visibility vs Traditional SEO

-AI Visibility Audit does not replace traditional SEO.
+AI Visibility differs from traditional search visibility.

-SEO remains responsible for:
+**Traditional SEO focuses on:**

-- crawling;
+- positions;
-- indexing;
+- impressions;
-- rankings;
+- clicks;
 - organic traffic.

-AI Visibility Audit focuses on:
+**AI Visibility focuses on:**

-- entity understanding;
+- understanding of the brand entity;
-- AI representation;
+- thematic connections;
-- citation presence;
+- source trust;
-- generative search visibility.
+- citation;

-Both disciplines complement each other.
+- presence inside AI answers.

+SEO answers the question:

+**Where is the page?**

+AI Visibility answers the question:

+**How well does AI understand, trust, and use information about the brand?**

 ---

-## 4. Audit Inputs
+## 4. Methodology Principles

-A valid audit requires the following inputs:

-- brand name;
-- organization name;
-- expert or author name;
-- primary website;
-- key thematic areas;
-- main competitors;
-- target query set;
-- target AI systems;
-- language and market scope.

-Optional inputs:

-- profile pages;
-- publication list;
-- external mentions;
-- schema markup;
-- PDF or research materials;
-- case studies;
-- social and media presence.
+AI Visibility Framework is based on five principles.

+### 4.1 Entity First

+AI systems need a clear representation of entities before they can associate information correctly.

+### 4.2 Evidence Over Claims

+Expertise should be supported by observable evidence, not only by self-description.

+### 4.3 Structured Information

+Machine-readable information improves understanding of digital entities.

+### 4.4 Multi-source Trust

+AI systems operate in an environment of multiple information sources, not a single canonical page.

+### 4.5 Continuous Measurement

+AI Visibility should be monitored as a changing ecosystem, not as a one-time state.

 ---

-## 5. Audit Dimensions
+## 5. Framework Architecture

-The audit consists of six dimensions.
+The framework consists of six main layers.

-### 5.1 Entity Analysis
+### 5.1 Entity Authority

-Goal: determine whether the brand is recognized as a clear digital entity.
+Goal: assess how clearly the brand’s digital entity is formed.

 Checks: